localdevices/RTK_GNSS/provisioning/simple_python_logger/setup_base_logger.md

 You need to activate transmission of raw data over UART1 (serial over jumper cables) at the right baud rate for the script on the Pi to read and log it.
 - Connect the ArduSimple to U-Center
 - Open the Messages window.
 It may take a moment for the UBX options to appear.
 - Navigate down to UBX-CFG-PRT (Ports) and select UART1 as Target.
-Check that the Protocol out contains only UBX and the Baudrate is set according for your needs (to match the Python logging script we use, select 460800).
+Check that the Protocol out contains only UBX (```0 - UBX```) and the Baudrate is set according for your needs (to match the Python logging script we use, select 460800).
 - Click on UBX-CFG-MSG (Messages)
   - Select the message 02-15 RXM-RAWX and activate it on UART1.
   - Select the message 02-13 RXM SFRBX and activate it on UART1.